AyushiKarwa/PillWise/README.md

 Contributions are welcome!

 1. Fork the repository
-2. Create a feature branch
+2. Create a new feature branch

 ```bash
 git checkout -b feature-name